nginnever/zogminer/README.md

 $ ./zcutil/build.sh -j$(nproc)
 ```

-This should compile our dependencies and build zcashd.
+This should compile our dependencies and build zcash-miner.
 (Note: if you don't have nproc, then substitute the number of your processors.)

 ## Running